OpenARK-Berkeley/DTTDv2-ZED/README.md

 conda activate [YOUR ENVIR NAME]
 ```

-then install all necessary packages:
+then install all necessary packages (You might need to install ZED SDK 4.0 and Azure Kinect SDK first):
 ```
 pip install -r requirements.txt
 ```